What is a Security Deposit on a NYC Rental Application?

 This is left to the discretion of the landlord, brokerage, or management company.

-Oftentimes, a third-party site like On-Site might be used.
-In this case, the fee goes directly to the third-party and not to the agent or landlord.
+Often, a third-party site like On-Site might be used.
+In this case, the fee goes directly to the third party, not the agent or landlord.

 The reason this fee is nonrefundable is that the fee goes towards the credit check and administrative expenses.